feerglas/permatweet/README.md

 - add component to start over again
 - set arweave timeout to 10 to enforce a timeout error. see if state is handled correctly
 - decrypt transaction tags to see if they are correct
+- after getting tweet, check price for transaction and inform user